What is a Holdout Testing?

 Once you know your natural return rate you can then measure the true value of a program.
 If your natural return (conversion) rate is 5% and when running your program, you see a total of an 11% return rate, then you know the program generated an additional 6% return.
 The program didn’t create 15% because you now know your natural return is 6%.
 Those percentages will change month-over-month so reviewing your programs regularly is imperative.

-Now you can measure true revenue (to a point, as there will always be variables out of your control that will affect results) from that program as well.
+Now you can measure true decrease or increase in revenue (to a point, as there will always be variables out of your control that will affect results) from that program as well.
 If over a 12-month period the natural returns delivered an average of $10,000 per month, and the Program total delivered $22,000 per month, you know the programs value over the baseline natural return.
 These numbers will vary over time with some peaks and valleys and will be influenced by sales and holidays, so adjust as needed.

-It should be noted that if you are going to test or do a holdout group, your segment or list size should be at very least 50,000 subscribers.
+It should be noted that if you are going to Holdout test or do a holdout group, your segment or list size should be at very least 50,000 subscribers.
 Anything less would be statistically irrelevant.
 Also, make sure your holdout group matches the sending group.
 If you are sending to actives, the hold group should be actives.
 Don’t use a random segment process, random tends to be anything but random.
 Try to give fair advantage to each group to succeed/fail equally.

 Thanks for stopping by our blog and if you’ve found this valuable, please share it on your social channels.